 Upgraded staff facilities

-In 2016, an exciting new addition to the original project was approved, with a commitment made to deliver a Maternal and Child Health Centre, Vietnam Veterans meeting space, and further landscaping and outdoor recreation space in the next three years.
+In 2016, an exciting new addition to the original project was approved, with a commitment made to deliver a Maternal and Child Health Centre, public meeting and activity space, and further landscaping and outdoor recreation space in the next three years.

 The Commitment: The Sebastopol Library Redevelopment is funded by $600,000 from the City of Ballarat and $1.25 million from the Victorian Government’s Living Libraries Program.